Direct answer

 Headlines that usually matter

-US yields
+Strong US yields

-carry trade demand
+Carry trade demand

 If a headline materially changes expectations around carry trade demand, it can genuinely reprice USD/JPY.